Risk-DAO/lp-solver-lib/README.md

 # Installation

-Please check the `install_glpk.sh` file to install GLPK.
+For Windows, you will need to install GLPK using chocolatey.
+For Uniw, please check the `install_glpk.sh` file.

 To install the npm dependencies of the project:
 ```